appbaseio/reactivesearch-api-k8s/Readme.md

     > **Note:** Wait until health shows up as `green`.
 It can take upto 3-4 min.

-- **Step 5 -** Create Arc instance.
-Arc instance will enable you to access Appbase.io Dashboard.
+- **Step 5 -** Create Appbase.io instance.
+Appbase.io instance will enable you to access Appbase.io Dashboard.
 While following instance creation process, you will get an `ARC_ID` , which will help you successfully deploy Arc on the cluster.
   Follow the steps listed below to successfully create an Arc instance.

   - Go to [Appbase.io Dashboard](https://arc-dashboard.appbase.io/install)